HeckHeckHeckHeck/Orca-Workshop/README.md

 ## Tutorial 2a: CakeTracker

 In this tutorial we will learn how, using only 4 more operators, we can melodize beethoven out of the water like a piece of cake.
+Have a look into the directory `tutorials/2a_caketracker/`.
+There is an orca program for each chapter.

 ### 1. Counter